Salada Tea & the Boston Tea Party Reenactment

 Old South Meeting House

-Old South Meeting House celebrated the 240th Anniversary Boston Tea Party Annual Reenactment on December 16, 2013.
+Old South Meeting House is celebrating the 241st Anniversary Boston Tea Party Annual Reenactment on December 16, 2014.

 By December 16, 1773, all the fuss about tea in Boston had come to a boil.
 Three ships loaded with tea sat anchored in Boston harbor.
 The Patriots were determined to prevent the tea on these ships from being landed on American soil, because if it were, a tax would be due upon it.